ReCoded-Org/curriculum-backend-readings/module1-introduction-to-backend/r4-api-best-practices/README.md

 ```

 ### 4. Handle complexity elegantly
-The data you’re trying to expose can be characterized by a lot of properties which could be beneficial for the end consumer working with your API.
-These properties describe the base resource and isolate specific assets of information that can be manipulated with the appropriate method.
-An API should strive towards completion, and provide all the required information, data and resources to help developers integrate with them in a seamless manner.

-However, instead of defining more resources and endpoints to cover dynamic use cases and relationships, you can sweep properties and limit responses behind the ‘?’ in a query parameter, or isolate specific component of the data the client is working with using a path parameter.
+Instead of defining more and more resources and endpoints to cover dynamic use cases and relationships, you can sweep properties and limit responses behind the ‘?' in a query parameter, or isolate specific component of the data the client is working with using a path parameter.

 For example, let's consider a photosharing app.
 It could be of use to developers to get information on all the photos shared in a particular location and a specific hashtag.
 You also want to limit the number of results to 10 per API call to prevent server load.
 If the end user wants to find all photos in Boston with a hashtag #winter, the call would be: `GET /photos?location=boston&hashtag=winter&limit=10`.
 Here `location`, `hashtag` and `limit` are query parameters.
 However, if the end user wants to find a specific photo by its ID, the call would be: `GET /photos/13214` where the ID 13214 is a path parameter.